-Then he completely switched it up and threw up a slide that said “Live below your means” and launched into the below story:
+Then he completely switched it up and threw up a slide that said “Living beyond your means” and launched into the below story:

 I was meeting with a younger sales associate that was doing an exceptionally well job and earning a great salary for someone his age.
 Although he was making good money, he was not loving sales and was interested in another opening we had at the company.
 Everything seemed to be going great until we hit the salary for the new position.

 Immediately after hearing it, he looked up at me and said: “I can’t afford to live on this.”